The Ultimate In Birding Tours

 • See more restricted-range species here than in any other Endemic Bird Area in the world!

-• Hop between thirteen different tropical islands in search of amazing species.
+• Hop between more than a dozen different tropical islands in search of amazing species.

 • Four bizarre endemic genera are to be found on this tour, represented by Solomons Frogmouth, Woodford’s Rail, Makira Honeyeater and Bare-eyed White-eye